zink38/Comp2005-ActivityTracker/README.md

-# Comp2005 Project
+## Comp2005 Project

-Comp2005
-Assignment 1
+#Assignment 1
 This program is a psuedo prototype of a desktop 'Activity Tracker'.
 When given information on various physical activities.

-Assignment 2
+#Assignment 2
-Prototype GUI
+*Prototype GUI
-More documentatin and project planning.
+*More documentation and project planning.

-Assignment 3
+#Assignment 3
-Executable project archeitecture.
+*Executable project archeitecture.
-More documention and project planning.
+*More documention and project planning.

-Group Members:
+#Group Members:
 Keegan Churchill-Myers, kcm507, 201510260, 10 points //
 Dylan Cross, djc524, 201527728, 10 points //
 Samantha Deakin-Sharpe, sdeakinsharp, 201645124, 10 points //